On the Complexity of Dynamic Mechanism Design: Introduction

+Similar results are known for deterministic contracts in sequential screening models.
+For example,~\cite{courty2000sequential,krahmer2011optimal} show that optimal deterministic contracts can be implemented as a menu of option contracts.
+The proof Lemma~\ref{det-semi-adaptive} is similar to the proof of these results; we provide it here for completeness.

-Rather surprisingly, this seemingly weak protocol is optimal. \begin{lem} There is a revenue-optimal mechanism which is semi-adaptive. \end{lem} \begin{proof} Suppose that in a deterministic revenue-optimal auction satisfying incentive compatibility and ex-post individual rationality, the price on the second day $q(v^1, v^2)$ depends on the buyer's valuations on both days, $v^1$ and $v^2$.
-Fix any first-day valuation $v^1 = w$, and let $u^* = \arg \min _{u \geq q(w,u)} q(w,u)$ be the second-day valuation which minimizes that second day price, among all second-day valuations for which the item is allocated.
+\begin{proof}[Proof of Lemma~\ref{det-semi-adaptive}] Suppose that in a deterministic revenue-optimal mechanism satisfying dynamic incentive compatibility and ex-post individual rationality, the price on the second stage $q(t_i, v^{(2)})$ depends on the buyer's types on both stages, $t_i = (v^{(1)}_i, f_i)$ and $v^{(2)}$.
+Fix any first-stage type $t_i = (v^{(1)}_i, f_i)$, and let $u^* = \arg \min _{u \geq q(t_i,u)} q(t_i,u)$ be the second stage valuation which minimizes that second stage price, among all second-stage valuations for which the item is allocated.